meteorshowers/X-StereoLab/README.md

 * Thanks to  vtankovich
 * Thanks to  SamehKhamis

+### License
+The code is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License for NonCommercial use only.
+Any commercial use should get formal permission first.

 ### Contact
 If you have any questions or suggestions about this repo, please feel free to contact me (xuanyili.edu@gmail.com).
 Wechat: